top of page

 Introduction to Shade Structure Permits

 Retractable awning, sunshade, pergola, and shade structure construction permits in South Florida govern the installation of permanent and temporary shade and weather protection structures attached to buildings or freestanding in outdoor spaces.
-Shade structure categories include retractable fabric awnings, fixed metal and fabric awnings, residential and commercial pergolas, sail shade tensile structures, louvered roof systems with adjustable opacity, freestanding gazebos and pavilions, and combined shade structure assemblies.
+Shade structure categories include retractable fabric awnings, fixed metal and fabric awnings, residential and commercial pergolas, sail shade tensile structures, louvered roof systems with adjustable opacity, freestanding gazebos and pavilions, and shade structure assemblies.
 Permit requirements vary by structure type, attachment configuration, size, and intended use.

 Florida Building Code Classification